ScreamingHawk/web-vlc/README.md

 1. Enable the VLC API as per the *VLC configuration* section below.
 2. Set up the minimal *App configuration*: `vlc.command` and `files.locations`.
-3. Compile and run the app with `npm i; npm run complete`.
+3. Compile and run the app with `yarn; yarn run complete`.
 4. Check the command line output for more information.

 There are a **ton** of configuration options, please read the below carefully if you want to play with the options.